Danielle McCormack

-Danielle Marie McCormack (born 18 September 1983) is an English actress and singer/songwriter and musician.
+Danielle Marie McCormack (born 18 September 1983) is an English actress, singer-songwriter, and musician.

 McCormack is best known for playing Mel Barker on the TV show My Parents Are Aliens on CITV between 1999 and 2004, leaving after series 6 for a career in the music industry.
 She did however appear in the 2005 link episode "Thanks for All the Earthworm Custard", the last episode of series 7.

-McCormack was born in Yorkshire.
+McCormack was born in Bradford, Yorkshire.
 She is also an accomplished singer/songwriter and has also written a number of tracks with Geordie Walker of Killing Joke, which were released online.